-2.2 Status of the Subordinated Notes
+3.3 Status of the Subordinated Notes

-This Condition 2.2 is applicable in relation to Notes specified in the applicable Final Terms as being Subordinated Notes.
+This Condition 3.3 is applicable in relation to Notes specified in the applicable Final Terms as being Subordinated Notes.
 In such case, the Notes constitute direct, unsecured and subordinated obligations of the Bank.

-In the event of the winding-up (in Icelandic: slitameðferð) of the Bank (a Winding-Up), the rights and claims of the Noteholders to payments on or in respect of the Notes shall rank:
+In the event of a Winding-Up, the rights and claims of the Noteholders to payments on or in respect of the Notes shall rank:

-- (a) pari passu without any preference among themselves; - (b) at least pari passu with payments to holders of any other Tier 2 Instruments and claims of any other subordinated creditors the claims of which rank, or are expressed to rank, pari passu with the Notes; - (c) in priority to payments to holders of any Additional Tier 1 Instruments and all classes of share capital of the Bank in their capacity as such holders, and claims of any other subordinated creditors the claims of which rank, or are expressed to rank, junior to the Notes; and - (d) junior in right of payment to the payment of any present or future claims of (a) depositors of the Bank, (b) other unsubordinated creditors of the Bank and (c) claims of any other subordinated creditors the claims of which rank, or are expressed to rank, in priority to the Notes.
+- (a) pari passu without any preference among themselves; - (b) at least pari passu with payments to holders of any other Tier 2 Instruments and claims of any other subordinated creditors the claims of which rank, or are expressed to rank, pari passu with the Notes; - (c) in priority to payments to holders of any Additional Tier 1 Instruments and all classes of share capital of the Bank in their capacity as such holders, and claims of any other subordinated creditors the claims of which rank, or are expressed to rank, junior to the Notes; and - (d) junior in right of payment to the payment of any present or future claims of (a) depositors of the Bank, (b) other unsubordinated creditors of the Bank (including, without limitation, creditors in respect of any Senior Non-Preferred Liabilities of the Bank) and (c) claims of any other subordinated creditors the claims of which rank, or are expressed to rank, in priority to the Notes, subject, in all cases, to mandatory provisions of Icelandic law.